clerk/javascript/.changeset/nice-kangaroos-teach.md

 '@clerk/nextjs': patch
 ---

-Support non-Vercel platforms to override hostname of the url to fix the `localhost:3000` redirect from authMiddleware
+Support hosting NextJs apps on non-Vercel platforms by constructing req.url using host-related headers instead of using on `req.url` directly.
+In order to enable this feature, set the `CLERK_TRUST_HOST` env variable to `true`